 - Also, look around your neighborhood for wine shops, cheese shops, and bakeries.
 There will be many, and all will be open all day long, so again…don’t look at it like an “errand.”
 Experience shopping and eating like a local…even if it’s just for breakfast food…fresh and made daily by local artisans is bound to be yummy!

-Would it be weird if I invited myself to come along?
+Now that you know the secrets for renting Apartments in Europe, would it be weird if I invited myself to come along?
 I’m super fun, I promise!